weiyan-wang/weiyan-wang.github.io/_pages/about.md

 What I cannot create, I do not understand. <span style="font-size: 0.7em; font-style: normal;">—— Richard Feynman</span>
 </p>

 Hi there!
 I am working as a senior R&D engineer with [Technology and Engineering Group, Tencent](https://www.tencent.com/en-us/business/technology-engineering.html), where I fortunately receive support from [Project Up (青云计划)](https://join.qq.com/qingyun.html).
 I focus on the **co-design of both system and algorithm** for large-scale machine learning systems.
 By exploring the large design space combining system and algorithm, I try to find better ways to make big models trained on big data really happen.
-I regard myself as a follower of Philosopher [Wang Yangming](https://en.wikipedia.org/wiki/Wang_Yangming), who takes the inner knowledge and the exterior action as one ([知行合一](https://en.wikipedia.org/wiki/Unity_of_knowledge_and_action)).
+I advocate the philosophy proposed by [Wang Yangming](https://en.wikipedia.org/wiki/Wang_Yangming), which takes the inner knowledge and the exterior action as one ([知行合一](https://en.wikipedia.org/wiki/Unity_of_knowledge_and_action)).

 ## Brief Biography